- Must visit

 Discover the best of St. Louis — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect St. Louis trip today.

-Tip 18-20% at restaurants, 20%+ for great service.
-Tip bartenders USD 1-2 per drink, round up taxis, and tip hotel staff and delivery drivers.
+Tip 18-20% at restaurants; 20%+ for great service.
+Tip bartenders USD 1-2 per drink, taxis about 10-15%, and round up for casual service.

 The train connection between Chicago, IL and St. Louis, MO is a convenient option for travelers looking to explore the vibrant culture of both cities.
 Amtrak provides regular service on this route, ensuring a comfortable journey with scenic views along the way.
 With multiple departures daily, passengers can easily plan their trips while enjoying amenities such as Wi-Fi and onboard dining options during the approximately 5-hour ride.